Yoga Prop Resources

 I highly recommend doing your own internet research, too – there are many options, styles, colors, and price points out there!
-If you aren’t used to doing Restorative yoga, this list may feel overwhelming.
-To help you prioritize, start at the top of this list, and work your way down – I’ve listed them in (my opinion of) the order of importance for a Restorative yoga practice.
+If you aren’t used to doing Restorative yoga, this list might feel overwhelming.
+To help you prioritize, start at the top of this list, and work your way down – I’ve listed them in (my opinion of) the order of importance for your Restorative yoga practice.

 *Yoga Teachers – A reminder that current Yoga Alliance Members receive generous membership discounts on retail prices from most companies that sell yoga props and accessories.